florimondmanca/www/src/www/blog/site/articles/2018/07/why-i-started-using-python-type-annotations-and-why-you-should-too.md

 tags:
   - python
   - discussion
-image:
-  path: "/img/articles/python-type-annotations.png"
+image: "/img/articles/python-type-annotations.png"
-  caption: "Code snippet, carbon.now.sh"
+image_caption: "Code snippet, carbon.now.sh"
 ---

 When Python 3.6 was released back in december 2016, I was excited at some of the new features it provided.
 Among them, [f-strings](https://www.python.org/dev/peps/pep-0498/?) were quite a highlight for me (if you don't use them yet, start today!).